Graduate/Professional Student Loan

-Summer loans will disburse on the first day of the student’s first summer class if enrolled for at least half-time (3 hours).
+Summer loans will disburse on the first day of the student’s first summer class if enrolled for at least 3 hours.

 The TCU Financial Aid Office will notify you by TCU email when loan funds have credited your student account.
-However, you can review the my.tcu.edu – Student Center – Account Inquiry for your financial aid credits and account balance.
+However, you can review on my.tcu.edu > Student Center > Account Inquiry for your financial aid credits and account balance.

 Disbursement of loans is contingent upon enrollment of classes and completion of the requested form(s).
 It may take 3-5 days after enrollment for loans to credit a student’s account.